ThreePointSquare/DynamoPrimer/12_Best-Practice/12-2_Graph-Strategies.md

 ### Reduce Complexity

-As you develop your Dynamo program and test ideas, it can quickly grow in size and complexity.
+As you develop your Dynamo graph and test ideas, it can quickly grow in size and complexity.
 While it is important that you create a functioning program, it is equally important to do it as simply as possible.
-Not only will your program run faster and more predictably, you along with other users will understand its logic later on.
-The following are several tools that will help you clarify the logic of your program.
+Not only will your graph run faster and more predictably, you along with other users will understand its logic later on.
+The following are several ways that will help you clarify the logic of your graph.

-**Modularize with Groups:**
+#### **Modularize with Groups**

-* To create functionally distinct parts as you build a program
+* Groups allow you to **create functionally distinct parts** as you build a program
-* If you need to move large parts of the program around while maintaining modularity and alignment
+* Groups allow you to **move large parts of the program** around while maintaining modularity and alignment
-* Colors can be used to differentiate what Groups are doing \(inputs vs functions\)
+* You can change the **color of the group to differentiate** what Groups are doing \(inputs vs functions\)
-* To streamline Custom Node creation
+* You can use groups to start **organizing your graph to streamline Custom Node creation**

 ![groups](images/12-2/groups.png)

 > The colors in this program identify the purpose of each group.
-This strategy can be used to create heirarchy in any graphic standards or templates you develop.
+This strategy can be used to create hierarchy in any graphic standards or templates you develop.
+>
 > 1. Function group \(blue\)
 > 2. Input group \(orange\)
 > 3. Script group \(green\)
 >
 > For how to use Groups, refer to [Managing Your Program](http://dynamoprimer.com/en/03_Anatomy-of-a-Dynamo-Definition/3-4_best_practices.html).

-**Develop efficiently with Code Block:**
+#### **Develop efficiently with Code Blocks**

-* If typing a number or node name is faster than searching \(Point.ByCoordinates, Number, String, Formula\)
+* At times, you can use a Code Block to **type a number or node method faster than searching** \(Point.ByCoordinates, Number, String, Formula\)

-* If you have created a large collection of simple nodes they can be written in a single block \(Node to Code\)
-* If you want to define a function
+* Code Blocks are useful **when you want to define custom functions in DesignScript to reduce the number of nodes in a graph**

 ![codeblock](images/12-2/codeblock.png)